-Source: AllianceDBS, NAPIC Malaysian House Price Index (MHPI) growth trend
+Source: AllianceDBS, NAPIC Stable Malaysian House Price Index (MHPI)

-Source: AllianceDBS, NAPIC

-Malaysia Property Sustainable uptrend Malaysia's economy grew 5.3% y-o-y and 1.8% q-o-q on a seasonally adjusted (SA) basis in 3Q24 (2Q24: +5.9% y-o-y; 2.9% SA q-o-q), which was in in line with the advance estimate.
-This takes 9M24 GDP growth to 5.2% which is on track to achieve the government's revised growth projection of 4.8%-5.3% for 2024.
-Thanks to the concerted efforts by the federal government to boost economic growth under the Madani Economy Framework, 3Q24 capital expenditure surged to a multi-year high growth of 15.3%, signifying the positive impact arising from record-high approved investments in 2021-2023 and various government-led strategic developments under national blueprints.
+Source: AllianceDBS, NAPIC Malaysia Property Cautiously optimistic Malaysia's economy grew 5.0% y-o-y but dipped 1.1% q-o-q on a seasonally adjusted (SA) basis in 4Q24 (revised 3Q24: +5.4% y-o-y; 1.9% SA q-o-q), which was better than the advance estimate of 4.8%.
+This takes 2024 GDP growth to 5.1% which is in line with our expectations, thanks to the sustained growth in domestic demand (+6.5%) and a recovery in external trade (+2.2%).
+It is noteworthy that the stellar growth was achieved amid a lower fiscal deficit of 4.1% in 2024 compared to the government's initial estimate of 4.3%, reflecting the early success of Madani Economic Framework.
+Thanks to the concreted efforts by the federal government to boost economic growth under the Madani Economy Framework, 4Q24 capital expenditure continued to sustain its third successive double-digit growth of 11.7%, signifying the positive impact arising from record-high approved investments in 2021-2023 and various government-led strategic developments under national blueprints.
 This underlines the robust prospects of the investment upcycle in Malaysia which will continue to provide further tailwinds in the near-term.

-In 3Q24, Malaysia's property market recorded the highest quarterly transaction volume in 2024 which came in at 112,305 (+3% y-o-y, +19% q-o-q).
-Healthy growth momentum was observed across all the sub-sectors, especially commercial (+8% y-o-y) and industrial (+14% y-o-y).
-Therefore, Malaysia is likely to achieve its fourth consecutive year of growth since 2020, reflecting the strong fundamentals of Malaysia's economy.
-Meanwhile, Malaysia's 3Q24 house price index grew at 0.4% y-o-y, following the strong growth of 4.1% in 2023 and 3.5% in 2022.
+In 4Q24, Malaysia's property market maintained its positive growth momentum as transaction volume grew by 3% y-o-y to 109,335.
+Healthy growth momentum was observed across all the sub-sectors, especially commercial (+6% y-o-y) and industrial (+11% y-o-y).
+Therefore, Malaysia's property sector ended the year of 2024 on a high note with total property transactions rising by 5.4% y-o-y, marking its fourth successive year of growth since 2020.
+Meanwhile, Malaysia's 4Q24 house price index grew at 1.4% yo-y, following the strong growth of 4.1% in 2023 and 3.5% in 2022.
 We believe price growth is likely to remain on a healthy trend given the improvement in supply overhang, sustained growth trend in the overall economy and cost-push inflation for developers.
 We believe that Malaysia's property sector is experiencing a sustainable uptrend given the healthy supply-demand dynamics as supply overhang is no longer a major concern for the sector.
 In fact, supply overhang has continued to show sequential improvement.
 It is noteworthy that residential overhang has reached the lowest since 2016.
 This illustrates the successful monetisation of unsold inventory that has been going on over the past few years as well as the pick-up in property buying demand since 2022.
 For high-rise overhang, unsold completed units (inclusive of SOHO and serviced apartments) have been showing a declining trend as the robust domestic economy helps to absorb the unsold units.
-While high-rise units still account for 80% of the total overhang, we believe this should continue to improve given the favourable economic outlook.
+While high-rise units still account for ~80% of the total overhang, we believe this should continue to improve given the favourable economic outlook.